Install AGLedger on Amazon EKS

 CREATE DATABASE agledger_aws OWNER agledger_aws_app;

-Migration privilege.
+Migration privilege (important).
 The schema migration creates a PostgreSQL event trigger (agledger_block_audit_drop, which protects the audit chain).
 Event triggers require superuser; on Aurora / RDS that is the rds_superuser role.
-A plain database-owner role is not enough — the migration fails with permission denied to create event trigger.
+A plain database-owner role is not enough - the migration fails with permission denied to create event trigger.
 Grant the migration role rds_superuser:

 GRANT rds_superuser TO agledger_aws_app;